Feeding the Footer II: The ‘Subordinated’ Menu

 Background

-The task of a footer menu is determined by its position.
+The position of a footer menu determines its task.
 As a subordinate element, it will hardly offer important novelties.
-A reader already had to scroll ‘tremendously’ to reach it at all.
-To offer burning novelties here, which are not yet referenced elsewhere, would be counter-intuitive.
+A reader already would have to scroll ‘tremendously’ to reach it at all.

 So the task of a footer menu can only be to lead back to the core — in a simplified way.
 It is immanently optional.
 The reader doesn’t need it.
 But once she’s down here, we can make it easy for her to find her way back.
 Simplified readability minimizes churn.

 The bootScore home page demonstrates just that by using the Footer-Menu bootScore offers: Its main menu divides the content into 5 groups.
 For each group, there is exactly one entry in the footer menu.
-And that in turn is linked to a corresponding overview page.
+And these entries lead to the corresponding overview page.

 Slim, simple, and functional.